 The Science Museum’s new exhibition is described on its website as a showcase of “cutting-edge technology and nature-based solutions” to the climate crisis, presenting solutions to issues caused by the “burning of fossil fuels.”

-UKSCN protestor Izzy Warren, a 17-year-old A-level student from London, stated, “the fact that Shell, an oil company, is sponsoring the exhibition is absurd.”
+UKSCN protestor Izzy Warren, a 17-year-old A-level student from London, told PA that “the fact that Shell, an oil company, is sponsoring the exhibition is absurd.”
 The youth activist claimed that UKSCN had previously tried to engage with the museum in a number of ways, including boycotts, petitions, and letters to directors.

 Initial protests by the group began on June 19, where banners were draped from the museum’s balconies that read “Drop Shell Sponsorship” and “Stop Taking Oil Money.”
 Several speeches were also live-streamed to the group’s social media platforms, with twenty activists then attempting to occupy the building overnight.